bill-hewitt/Python-Solana-NFT-Snapshot/README.md

-      -o                    get and print the overall holder counts -a                    get and print the overall metadata attribute distribution -s                    get and output the snapshot file to the outfile name from -f -f SNAP_FILE, --file SNAP_FILE
+      -o                    get and print the overall holder counts -a                    get and print the overall metadata attribute distribution -s                    get and output the snapshot file to the outfile name from -f -r                    get and output the rarity of the given token ID (requires passing --tokenid) -f SNAP_FILE, --file SNAP_FILE
                             write snapshot to FILE (defaults to snapshot.csv) --cmid CANDYMACHINE_ID
                             use CANDYMACHINE_ID to fetch tokens
-      --cmv2                use Candy Machine v2 method to fetch tokens from CM ID --bust-cache          clear out any existing cache data for this token file
+      --tokenid TOKEN_ID    the token ID to fetch rarity information for --cmv2                use Candy Machine v2 method to fetch tokens from CM ID --bust-cache          clear out any existing cache data for this token file